 Writing can be a powerful way to ‘debrief’ from your daily worries and connect deeply with yourself.
 Physically committing your concerns to paper can also be a mental tool to feel like your thoughts are being cleared from your headspace and taken off your shoulders.
 Some people like to write uninhibited about whatever comes to mind, whilst others prefer a more structured account of their day.
-You may even like to simply keep a journal listing things that you are grateful for.
-Whatever you feel more drawn towards is likely to help you clear your mind and access solutions and clarity around the things that are weighing you down.
+You may simply prefer to keep a journal listing things you are grateful for.
+Whatever you feel more drawn toward is likely to help you clear your mind and access solutions and clarity around the things that are weighing you down.

 Hold Your Breath… And Let It Out.